-- More visitors to Online stores with less intention to buy: 24/7 access, easy access over a web browser implies that visiting online stores takes very less efforts for consumers.
+- More visitors to Online stores with less intention to buy: 24/7 access, easy access over a web browser implies that visiting online stores takes very little effort for consumers.
 Online stores also, typically do more marketing whereas the physical location of the store serves as the equivalent for Offline stores.
 As a result, many visitors to an online shop come to window shop.
 This translates to lower conversion rates.

-Product cataloging/accurate metadata helps both SEO and digital advertisements in terms of discoverability and targeting
+Product cataloging/accurate metadata helps both SEO and digital advertisements in terms of discoverability and targeting.

 Merchandising based on user preferences would help users discover preferred products much more easily.
-Online in fact presents this unique opportunity not available to offline retailers
+Online in fact presents this unique opportunity not available to offline retailers.

 - Lack of Salespeople in Online stores: Offline stores usually have salespeople who assess customer needs and point out products/items that match the requirements.
 Online stores do not have salespeople.
 This leads to lower conversions.